Thomas Doty - Storyteller, Author, Teacher

 Long Walk Home

-Home is where the old man listens to the memories of the ancestors in his dreams.
-He steps outside the outrages of history and lives in a time that makes sense.
-The creator is his neighbor.
+This is the story I want to find.
+How do I reassemble the fragments that remain?
+How do I step outside the outrages of history and live in a time that makes sense?
+Hapkemnas is my neighbor.
 Mother Landscape is the village storyteller.
-Every year, the Salmon People stop by for a visit.
+The Salmon People stop by for a visit.
+How do I find my way into the essence of this story?

-On a spring morning, Coyote and I board the Greyhound bus in Gold Hill, a small town along the Rogue River in southern Oregon.
-Sunlight touches the hills and ridges above the river.
-The bus jerks into motion, crawls onto Main Street and rumbles downriver along Highway 99.
+Coyote and I walk into the nearby town of Gold Hill and board the Greyhound bus.
+Sunlight brushes the hills and ridges above the river.
+The bus jerks into motion, crawls out of town and rumbles downriver along Highway 99.

 "Remind me again why we're riding this bus to Siletz?"
 I ask.